ahmedelhadi17776/compiler/README.md

-# Simple Compiler Frontend
+# Simple Language to C Compiler

-This is a project for a compilers course that implements the first three phases of a compiler for a simple procedural language.
+This is a project for a compilers course that implements a source-to-source compiler.
+It takes programs written in a custom, simple language and translates them into equivalent, runnable C code.
 It is built using Flex and Bison.

 ## Language Features